mahsa-meymari/Iris_mlp_scratch/README.md

-# Iris_Mlp_ScratchPython
+# Iris_mlp_scratch
-a mlp network coded without using any framework on Iris dataset
+A mlp network which is implemented from scratch without using AI frameworks on Iris dataset in Python